Please see the News and Current Status tab for the latest updates

 I24 is a tuneable microfocus beamline for MX.
 It was the first beamline if its kind to be built in Europe and has been operating since 2008.
-It is currently in the process of a complete rebuild.
-The rebuild of the endstation is complete (hardware-wise) and new mirrors are now at Diamond and will be installed early 2016.
-When complete we will be able to offer a ~2.5x5 micron beam with a state-of-the-art endstation.
+In 2015/2016 the beamline was completely rebuilt with a new dual goniometer endstation and new mirrors.

 The beamline offers extremely high flux densities with the ability to investigate virus structure, membrane proteins, microcrystals (crystals as small as 1.5 microns have been measured successfully).
 It combines versatile optics and the most sophisticated detectors available with the most advanced automation systems to enable sample location, data collection and analysis.